ninvit/fwBlog/README.md

 # Blog developed by ninvit

-# Using Spring Boot + JWT Authentication at back-end
 # Front-end developed using Angular 8

 Initial script to add roles into database using PostgreSQL